dabaitudiu/SokobanAI/README.md

 ```

 ### Usage
+I haven't tried to compile all files using terminal, but it should work.
+For your convenience, you may import it as a Intellij project.
+Head forward to the SokobanSolver directories and run the SokobanSolver class.

+### Explanations

 #### 0. Directories Clarifications
 - **SokobanSolver** is the final version that will be used in solving sokoban problems.
 This program concisely provides fastest computations and comparions using different algorithms.
 - **SokobanBeta** is the test version which have newest test features.
 In this class, a ``MapGenerator`` Class, and ``CNN `` is used for exploration.
 However, the speed is affected and thus not used for actual.

 #### 1. Helper Class: MapParser
-- If you want to transfer a typical sokoban 2D map to a formal input, you can create an instance of this class
+If you want to transfer a typical sokoban 2D map to a formal input, you can create an instance of this class
 ```java
 public static void main(String[] args) throws FileNotFoundException {
         parseMap("maps/your_map.txt");
 }
 ```
-- Your map should be in the form like the map below, where # stands for wall, $ for box, .for target, @ for player.
+Your map should be in the form like the map below, where # stands for wall, $ for box, .for target, @ for player.
 ```
 ###########
 #   ###   #